jjmachan/testbentoservice/README.md

 ## Project Structure

-./service.py - This is the bento service contains the logic of our service.
+`service.py` - This is the bento service contains the logic of our service.

-./build.py - Build script for bento.
-This will build and export the bento into ./saved_dir
+`bentofile.yaml` - The build file for bento service.

-./ec2_config.yaml - bentoctl config for AWS-EC2 deployment.
+`build.py` - Build script for bento.
+This will build and export the bento into `./saved_dir`

-## Building Docker Container
+`ec2_config.yaml` - bentoctl config for AWS-EC2 deployment.

-1. Modify docker file
+## Building this Bento

-2. from inside saved_dir. `docker build -f env/docker/Dockerfile -t testbento`
+Run `python build.py` and this will create the bento and export it to `saved_dir` for you.

-3. `docker run -p 5000:5000 testbento`
+Else you can do `bentoml build` to build and save it into the local store.